-In compliance with the European General Data Protection Regulation (GDPR) – Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and with the applicable Italian laws, Fondazione per la Ricerca Farmacologica Gianni Benzi Onlus (FGB) respects the Personal Data of any Data Subject it interacts with, such as patients, subjects of research programs, associates, collaborators and staff and has taken the necessary technical and organizational measures for their protection.
+In compliance and with reference to the European General Data Protection Regulation (GDPR) – Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data and its national implementation Legislative Decree No. 101/2018, Fondazione per la Ricerca Farmacologica Gianni Benzi Onlus (FGB) respects the rights of any Data Subject it interacts with, such as patients, subjects of research programs, associates, collaborators and staff and has taken the necessary technical and organizational measures for their protection.

 2. Definitions (General Data Protection Regulation – GDPR art.4 Definitions)

-The most important definitions with respect to this policy are:
+The most fundamental definitions with respect to this policy are as follows:

-- Controller means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of Personal Data [..];
+- Controller means the natural or legal person, public authority, agency or other body which, alone or jointly with others that determines the purposes and means of the processing of Personal Data [..];

-This document aims to describe the procedures followed by all FGB staff while processing Personal Data in compliance with GDPR scope (GDPR- Article 2).
+This document aims to describe the procedures followed by FGB while processing Personal Data in compliance with GDPR scope (GDPR- Article 2).

 The following principles are applied when FGB staff process Personal Data according to Article 5 of the GDPR: